wlingyuan/MNIST-project/README.md

 ## data
 ## image
 ## save
- simple CNN for MNIST dataset.
+a simple CNN for MNIST dataset.
 It is also my first time to train a NN. before you run the code,you should create data、image and save directory first